Bayesian Predictive Synthesis with Outcome-Dependent Pools: Variational Bayes

 \section{Variational Bayes}

-In the time series context with sequential forecasts, we require specific prior forms for $\bmu_t$, $\bSigma_t$, and $\q_t$ at each time step $t$, but the posterior from the previous step does take the desired form.
-We account for this by respectively fitting normal, inverse Wishart, and Dirichlet distributions to the posterior samples using Variational Bayes techniques.
-To do so, we find parameters that minimize the Kullback-Liebler (KL) divergence of the approximating distribution from that of the posterior samples.
-This method is similar to that of \cite{GruberWest2016BA}, in which the authors fit a normal-inverse-gamma distribution to posterior samples at each time point by minimizing the KL divergence.
+In the time series context with sequential forecasts, assumed parametric forms of the priors for $(\bbeta_t,\bSigma_t$) and $\q_t$ are adopted at each time step $t$.
+Since posteriors at the previous time are represented in terms of Monte Carlo samples, the constraint to specific parametric forms for the current time are imposed using variational Bayes (VB).
+This identifies parameters of the approximating parametric forms that minimize the K\"{u}llback-Leibler (KL) divergence of the approximating distribution from that of the posterior samples.
+The underlying conceptual basis, and resulting methodology, is similar to that of~\cite{GruberWest2016BA}, in which the authors fit a normal-inverse-gamma distribution to posterior samples at each time point by minimizing the KL divergence of the approximating parametric form from the distribution represented by the Monte Carlo sample.
+This involves a combination of analytic solutions for some of the parameters and a simple numerical optimization for others, as follows.